 This Code of Practice is published by the BPA in good faith.
 It is believed to contain accurate and current information and reflects our interpretation of the law at the time of publication.
 The BPA reserves the right to update, amend, or withdraw this Code at any time.
 E and OE.

-plain English approved by the word centre British Parking Association Stuart House 41-43 Perrymount Road Haywards Heath West Sussex RH16 3BN info@britishparking.co.uk www.britishparking.co.uk
+British Parking Association Stuart House 41-43 Perrymount Road Haywards Heath West Sussex RH16 3BN info@britishparking.co.uk www.britishparking.co.uk

 Phone: +44 (0) 1444 447300 Fax: +44 (0) 1444 454105